Ulysses Lodge

 The Ulysses Lodge is an abandoned hotel structure located on the island of Gozo in Malta.
 Situated on a hill overlooking Ramla Bay (Ramla l-Hamra), one of Malta's most popular and picturesque sandy beaches, the structure has become a significant landmark known for its controversial history and current status as an urban exploration site.
-The building takes its name from the nearby Calypso Cave, which according to legend was home to the nymph who held Odysseus (Ulysses) captive in Homer's The Odyssey.
+The building takes its name from the nearby Calypso's Cave, which according to legend was home to the nymph who held Odysseus (Ulysses) captive in Homer's Odyssey.

 History

 Origins and operation

 The Ulysses Lodge was constructed in the 1980s and operated as a popular wedding and events venue during that decade.
 From its inception, the hotel was controversial among the local population, who felt the structure was too prominent and visually intrusive in one of Gozo's most scenic natural locations.
 The hotel's name was deliberately chosen to reference the Greek mythological connection to the area, specifically the nearby Calypso Cave.

 Over time, the hotel fell into disrepair and eventually ceased operations.
 The structure appears as if it might never have been fully completed, though historical records confirm it was indeed operational during the 1980s.